Harpreet-kaur786/TravelSphere/README.md

 2. Monika Bhalla

-      1.Users can view destination details, including descriptions, images, and attractions.
+      1.Users can view destination details, including descriptions, Images, and attractions.

       2.Users can leave reviews and ratings for destinations.